On $\gamma_5$ schemes and the interplay of SMEFT operators in the Higgs-gluon coupling: Calculation of the Higgs-gluon coupling

 The map described by Eqs.~(\ref{eq:CtGMap}-\ref{eq:mtMap}), establishes a connection between the two schemes.
 When such relations are considered, the two schemes give the same anomalous dimension matrix and the same renormalised amplitude.
-The map between the two schemes can be tested and veri\-fied performing a matching with UV models, to which the next section is dedicated.